 The 34-story red brick tower known as The Chatham is the creation of architect and resident Robert A. M. Stern and developer The Related Companies L.P.
 Striking post-modern details make this an eye-catching addition to the Upper East Side.
 A health club, spa, and garage are just some of the stellar amenities in this building.
 Condos here go for an average price of $2,967 per square foot.

-Though 165 Charles and 173 Perry Street look like two pieces of the same puzzle, the former is actually a carefully designed mimicry.
+Though 165 Charles and 173 Perry Street look like two pieces of the same puzzle, the former is a carefully designed mimicry.
 Together, these sleek condo buildings form a striking addition to the New York skyline.
 Richard Born, Ira Drukier, and Charles Blaichman developed 173 Perry Street and its sister building 175 Perry Street.
 Izak Sendbahar and Simon Elias developed 165 Charles Street.
-All three were designed by Richard Meier.
-Although, the Charles building was the only finished by Meier, right down to the doorknobs.
+Richard Meier designed all three.
+Although, the Charles building was the only one finished by Meier, right down to the doorknobs.
 Meier’s designs have attracted several celebrity buyers, including Calvin Klein and Martha Stewart.
 In 2013, units in 165 Charles Street went for an average of $2,915 per square foot.
 Condos at 173 Perry went for a comparable $2,968 per square foot the same year.

 The Energy-Efficient Superior Ink BuildingThe Energy-Efficient Superior Ink Building